Backdoors discovered in dozens of WordPress plugins affecting thousands of websites

 Why This Matters

-Highlights supply chain security risks in WordPress ecosystem used by millions of websites
+Highlights critical supply chain vulnerabilities in WordPress ecosystem affecting thousands of sites

 Source